-The High Court of Andhra Pradesh, Amaravati has officially released Recruitment Notification No. 01/2026/Estt. dated 20 March 2026, inviting online applications for 300 posts across 13 distinct categories — including Section Officer, Senior System Officer, Computer Operator, Assistant Librarian, Librarian Grade-II, U.D.
+The High Court of Andhra Pradesh, Amaravati has released Recruitment Notification No. 01/2026/Estt. dated 20 March 2026 for 300 posts across 13 categories — Section Officer, Senior System Officer, Computer Operator, Assistant Librarian, Librarian Grade-II, U.D.
 Stenographer, Assistant, Examiner, Typist, Copyist, Data Entry Operator, Stenographer, and Office Subordinate.
-This is a Direct Recruitment drive governed by the Service Rules of the High Court of Andhra Pradesh, 2025.
-The online application portal opens at aphc.gov.in from 30 March 2026 and closes on 19 April 2026 at 11:59 PM — no other mode of application will be entertained.
-Selection involves a Computer Based Examination (CBT) of 80 questions for 80 marks in 90 minutes, followed by a Skill Test for certain posts.
-Women reservation of 33⅓% applies as per G.O.Ms.No.77 dated 02.08.2023.
-Candidates aged 18 to 42 years as on 01.01.2026 are eligible (with category relaxations).
-This is one of the most prestigious judicial administrative recruitments in Andhra Pradesh — a rare direct opportunity to serve in the apex court of the state.
+This is a Direct Recruitment under the Service Rules of the High Court of Andhra Pradesh, 2025.
+Apply online at aphc.gov.in from 30 March to 19 April 2026 at 11:59 PM.
+Selection: Computer Based Test (CBT) of 80 questions + Skill Test for specified posts.
+Women reservation: 33⅓%.
+Age: 18–42 years as on 01.01.2026.

 | Organisation | High Court of Andhra Pradesh, Amaravati |